enriicola/Linked-adm-In/Report.md

 **b.** Express which classes are equivalent and which ones are disjoint.

-In RDFS and OWL the semantics expresses that:
+In RDFS and OWL the semantic expresses that:

 - **Open World Assumption**: The absence of a triple in a graph does not imply that the corresponding statement does not hold